Your First Trip to Europe: Article by Kathy Wood

 First Trip to Europe?
 What to Expect: Article by Rick Steves

-Go Europe: www.goeurope.about.com James Martin is the “guide” for this website filled with extensive and frequently updated information about European travel and destinations.
+Go Europe: www.goeurope.about.com This website is filled with beneficial travel information.
 You can sign up for a regular newsletter.

 Europe E Travel: www.europeetravel.com General European travel information with lots of maps and specific country detail.